tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

     curl http://example.com -I
     ```

     The header contains the metadata about the response.
 All of this information is transferred to the browser when you make a request to a URL in your browser (for example, when you surf to a web page online), but the browser doesn't show you this information.
-You can see the header information using the [Chrome Developer Tools console](https://developers.google.com/web/tools/chrome-devtools/console/) if you look on the Network tab.
+You can see the header information using the [Chrome Developer Tools console](https://developers.google.com/web/tools/chrome-devtools/console/) by looking on the Network tab.

 3. Now let's specify the method.
 The GET method (read) is implied by default when no other method is specified, but we'll make it explicit here with the `-X` parameter: